- 14 Sep 2022

 A 401k is an employer-sponsored retirement plan that allows you to save for your future.
 While it's not a guaranteed investment, it does offer a tax advantage.

 The money you invest in a 401k is called pre-tax dollars, meaning you don't pay taxes on those funds until you withdraw them from the account.
 And when you do withdraw them, the money will be taxed as ordinary income.

 You can make contributions to your 401k at any time during the year, but you should ensure that your employer offers an automatic deduction so you don't forget or miss out on making these contributions.

 Here's how it works:

 Once the funds have been successfully transferred into your new account, you can start investing in Gold and silver.
-You can use our interactive web platform or call us at [phone number] anytime between 9 am-5 pm EST for help setting up your investment portfolio or to answer any questions that might arise throughout the process.
+You can use our interactive web platform or call us anytime between 9 am-5 pm EST for help setting up your investment portfolio or to answer any questions that might arise throughout the process.

 Benefits of Having a 401k